-So, the main objective of both texts is: to have meetings to discuss matters that extend over more than one land of the treaty community, and to help each other against threats from outside.
-An attack at one, will be considered an attack at the others, and the others will help out the one being under attack.
-This Musketeer-logic is identical in both the NATO and the Upstalsboom texts.
-In addition, the assembly at the Upstalsboom was also a legislative and judicial body.
+So, the main objective of both legal texts is to have meetings to discuss matters that extend over more than one land of the treaty-community, and to help each other against threats from outside.
+An attack at one will be considered an attack at the others, and the others will help out the one being under attack.
+This Musketeer-logic is identical in both NATO and Upstalsboom charters.
+In addition, the assembly at Upstalsboom was also a legislative and judicial body.

 There was a difference.
-The Upstalsboom treaty specifically sanctioned the killing of a person on his way to an assembly at the Upstalsboom, namely with a weregeld ‘man-price’ of 80 marks sterling.
-Read our blog post You killed a man?
+The Upstalsboom treaty specifically sanctioned the killing of a person on his way to an assembly of Upstalsboom, namely with a weregeld ‘man-price’ of 80 marks sterling.
+Read our post You killed a man?
 That’ll be 1 weregeld, please to learn more about the function of weregelds.
 Normally, that would have been 10 marks sterling.
 Killing a judge on his way to the Upstalsboom, was sanctioned with a weregeld of 200 marks sterling.
-Or put differently, killing Upstalboom judges was really, really not the acceptable.
-We are not aware the NATO has similar statutes.
+Or, to put differently, killing an Upstalboom judge was really, really not the acceptable.
+We are not aware NATO has similar statutes.

-The Upstalsboom treaty was a true supranational community.
+Like NATO, the Upstalsboom treaty was a true supranational community.
 Of tota Frisia, as the community was named too at that time.
-In the eleventh century, an opposite development, when compared to the rest of the continent, took place at the southeastern shores of the North Sea.
-Frisia between the River Vlie in the west, and the River Weser in the east, broke free from external, Frankish domination.
+In the eleventh century, an opposite development, when compared to the rest of the European Continent, took place at the southeastern shores of the North Sea, between the River Vlie in the west and the River Weser in the east.
+Frisia broke free from external, Frankish domination.
 Feudal structures, actually just taking root, crumbled completely again in the various Frisian lands.
-From Frisian perspective, this was not a radical course of event, because influence of the Franks had always stayed fairly limited in this difficult accessible and thus hard to control area.
-Already in the ninth century, under the rule of King Louis de Pious, the Frisians regarded themselves as free folk who were not to answer to any count or lord other than the king.
+From Frisian perspective, this was not a radical course of event, because influence of the Frankish empire had always stayed fairly limited in this difficult accessible and thus hard to control area.
+Already in the ninth century, under the rule of king Louis the Pious, Frisians regarded themselves as free folk who were not to answer to any count or lord other than the king.
 These were the so-called freedom privileges they received around the year 800 from Charlemagne, about which more below.

-First, these feudal structures crumbled in the area of Frisia between the River Lauwers in the Netherlands and the River Weser in Germany.
+First, the feudal structures crumbled in the area of Frisia between the River Lauwers in the Netherlands and the River Weser in Germany.
 This is the region Ommelanden of present-day province Groningen together with region Ostfriesland.
 A century and a half later, feudal structures west of the River Lauwers disappeared too, i.e. present-day province Friesland, together with the region Westfriesland in province Noord Holland.
-This whilst in the rest of the European continent feudal structures grew stronger and stronger, into the fine, centralist states of today.
+This whilst in the rest of the Continent feudal structures grew stronger and stronger, into the fine, efficient and centralist states of today.
+Ahum.

 This lord-less era of Frisia started around the year 1100, and existed for roughly four centuries, depending which part of scattered Frisia you look at.
 It became known as the Frisian Freedom.
 It is also reflected in the Old-Frisian legal text of the High Middle Ages, in the sense that the social classes of ‘noblemen’ and ‘serfs’ completely disappeared from the law texts and ‘freeman’ is the only social class left.

 Some Frisians, especially in present-day province Friesland, still wallow in this former freedom, and love to use the expression kening op eigen hiem wêze ‘being king on your estate’.
-Thus stressing the individuality of this freedom that has a somewhat Texican feeling.
+Hence, stressing the individuality of this freedom that has a somewhat Texican feeling.
 Be that as it may, socially it meant there existed no real nobility.
 Neither cities, knighthood nor governmental institutions and structures developed in Frisia.
-It was just a loose federation of sovereign peasant republics, or a society of Bauerenkaufleute (Schmid, 1988).
-Quite egalitarian.
+It was just a loose federation of sovereign peasant republics, or a society of Bauerenkaufleute (Schmid 1988).
+Quite egalitarian, one might argue.
 These small republics were named Landesgemeinden (in German) or landsgemeenten (in Dutch), and locally united into so-called Sealands.
-In total there were seven Sealands.
+In total there were seven sealands.